nidhisamarth/CineMatch-Personalized-Movie-Recommender/README.md

-# Movie Recommendation System using Content-Based Filtering
+# CineMatch-Personalized-Movie-Recommender using Content-Based Filtering

 This Python script implements a content-based movie recommendation system using the IMDb dataset.
 The project involves data preprocessing, text processing, and feature extraction to create a recommendation model.
 The primary steps include: